-Prerequisite(s): MATH 1313 and MATH 1323 or a satisfactory score on a departmental placement exam.
+Prerequisite(s): MATH 1323 or a satisfactory score on a HBU required math placement exam

 Sets, relations, functions, roots of polynomial equations, trigonometry, and analytic geometry.
 This course may not be counted as part of the mathematics major.
 This course includes one semester hour credit for laboratory sessions.